cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 -   A [function](https://github.com/purenix-org/purenix/blob/b6bf56a20b26b9744b207bed75268c09dd611b79/src/PureNix/Print.hs)
     for taking our Nix AST and converting to raw Nix code

-This is all there is to it.
+That's all there is to it.
 PureScript's functional Core language translates quite nicely to Nix, so we didn't have too much trouble here.
-The only difficulty is how to encode PureScript's data types and pattern-matching to Nix.
+The only difficulty was how to encode PureScript's data types and pattern-matching in Nix.
 Jonas came up with a
 [good solution](https://jonascarpay.com/posts/2021-11-08-nix-adts.html) for this.